zheda-mai/zheda-mai.github.io/_pages/about.md

 # News

+- <span style="color:#e67300">Oct 2023 — **NeurIPS 2023** Outstanding Reviewer </span>

+	I am thrilled to be selected as an Outstanding Reviewer for the NeurIPS 2023 conference.

 - <span style="color:#e67300">Oct 2023 — **NeurIPS 2023** Acceptance </span>

   [Holistic Transfer: Towards Non-Disruptive Fine-Tuning with Partial Target Data.](https://neurips.cc/) was accepted to NeurIPS 2023.
 We address a learning problem involving the adaptation of a pre-trained source model, capable of classifying a wide range of objects to a target domain using